NCSU-Libraries/annona/docs/css.md

 ---
 * A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}
 These are some of the CSS styling I believe might be most requested for implementation.
 This is by no means an extensive list.
 View [the annotation css](https://github.com/NCSU-Libraries/iiif-annotation/blob/master/src/iiif-annotation.scss) for annotation specifics.
 Below there is a table with CSS.
-See [examples](#examples) for examples of implementation.
+See [the css examples section](#examples) for examples of implementation.

 # Selected CSS fields